hugoqdesh/Kovux/README.md

 # Kovux

-An Open-Source Finance Management for your Future
+An Open-Source Solution to Financial Chaos

 ## What is Kovux?

-Kovux is an open-source finance management solution that gives users the power to **track**, **understand** and **control** their money through clean interfaces.
-Our goal is to simplify personal finance by removing the complexity and add useful features.
+Kovux is an open-source finance management solution for people who want to visual control of there money.
+No complexity, no ads or any privacy concerns.

 ## Why Kovux?

 Most finance applications today are either **overly complex**, **cluttered with ads**, or **missing key features**.
 Kovux is different:

-- **Open-Source** – No hidden agendas, fully transparent.
+- **Secure & Open-Source** – No hidden agendas, fully transparent.
 - **Clean & Minimal** - No clutter, no distractions, just your money data.
 - **Complete Overview** – Track everything in one place.
+- **Access Anywhere** - Manage finances from every device.
 - **Privacy Focused** - Your data stays secure and private.
-- **Customizable UI & Features** – Tailor your finance experience the way you want it.
+- **Smart Features** – Insight to help you make better decisions.

 ## Tech Stack

 Kovux is built with modern and reliable technologies:

 - **Frontend**: Next.js, React, TypeScript, TailwindCSS, Shadcn UI
-- **Backend**: Node.js, Drizzle ORM
+- **Backend**: Node.js, Prisma ORM
 - **Database**: MongoDB
 - **Authentication**: Better Auth

 ## Contribute

-Please refer to the [contributing guide](/CONTRIBUTING.md).
+We welcome contributions!
+Please refer to the [contributing guide](/CONTRIBUTING.md) for details.